 Dripping / Crying Pothos leaves (guttation)

-We say almost because the liquid has leaked out of the tiny pores on the undersides of the leaves called stomata, however while essentially it's mostly water, you have to remember it has come from inside the plant.
-This means small concentrations of sugars or waste material produced by it, may also have leaked out with the water.
+We say almost because the liquid has leaked out of the tiny pores on the undersides of the leaves called stomata, essentially it's mostly water, but you have to remember it has come from inside the houseplant.
+This means small concentrations of sugars or waste material, may also have leaked out with the water.

 Black spots on the leaves / Yellow leaves

-Overwatering.
+This is caused by Overwatering.
 The soil should be moist for much of the time, but never let it sit in water.

-Leaves have dry brown edges / Drooping
+Pothos leaves have dry brown edges / Drooping

-Pale / Translucence leaves
+Pale / Translucence / Scorched leaves